attr-encrypted/attr_encrypted/README.markdown

 be useful when you're using ActiveRecord (see below).

-### DataMapper ###

-For your convenience, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.

 ### ActiveRecord ###

 If you're using this gem with ActiveRecord, you get a few extra features:

 #### Default options ####

-Just like the default options for DataMapper, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.
+For your convenience, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.

 #### Dynamic find\_by\_ and scoped\_by\_ methods ####